ZigaSajovic/dCpp/README.md

 As algorithms become differentiable, so does a whole new set of procedures.
 Algorithms involving solving equations, approximating models, SVD decomposition, eigen vector/value calculation, etc. as one of their steps, Runge-Kutta and other approximation methods, all become differentiable and can be subjected to standard methods of Functional analysis, thus providing exact derivatives of analyticaly non-computable expressions.

 ###Tutorial
-As most programmers face the need of differentiability through machine learning, we use the concept of a recursive neural network as a vessel for this tutorial.
+As most programmers face the need of differentiability through machine learning, we use the concept of a Recursive Neural Network as a vessel for this tutorial.

-We will create a simple 2-layer deep Neural Network with 10 recursive layers.
+We will create a simple 2-layers deep Neural Network with 10 recursive layers.
 20 layers all together.
 Each layer will have sigmoid activation functions, ending with a softmax layer, producing a distribution.
 We will code all the functions as we go (even though much of such functionality comes with the library), for educational purposes.

 First we include the necessities